 But like most emotionally immature people who think that mind games are a normal part of relationships, you play even more mind games to try to get the other person to give you the love, attention, respect etc, you want.

 Someone who is really into you, loves you and wants to be with you will emotionally check out just so that they can tolerate your immaturity (for a while longer).
 Unfortunately when the other person emotionally checks out, you play even more mental games.
 The other person is like “That’s IT!
 I can’t take anymore of this BS.”

 Others are not so patient with an adult who acts like a teenager.
-Before you even have chance to play another mind game, they are like “See ya later!”
+Before you even have a chance to play another mind game, they are like “See ya!”